US stocks move higher as China eases trade tensions

 Traders snapped up technology stocks, which had fallen earlier in the week.
 The sector is particularly sensitive to the fallout from the trade war between Washington and Beijing because many big tech companies, such as Apple, manufacture products in China.

-Shares in the iPhone maker, which unveiled a variety of new products and services on Tuesday, were up 1.4%.
-Chipmakers Nvidia and Intel each gained 1.3%.
+Shares in the iPhone maker, which unveiled a variety of new products and services on Tuesday, were up 2.8%.
+Chipmaker Intel gained 1.6%.

 China on Wednesday said it will exempt American industrial grease and some other imports from tariff increases, though it kept in place penalties on soybeans and other major U.S. exports ahead of negotiations next month.